joglomedia/jenkins-docker/README.md

 For running container in the background add a ```-d``` or ```--detach``` parameter to the Docker's ```container run``` command above.

-## Complete Jenkins startup wizard
+## Complete Jenkins Startup Wizard

 After initializing the Jenkins container, complete the Jenkins startup wizard and install additional plugins (Locale & Blueocean).
 Your Jenkins web administration should be accessible from here: